 Promoting Excellence in Horticulture

-Part of the Royal Botanic Garden Edinburgh’s 350th anniversary celebrations, the event will cover the past, present and future of horticultural practice.
-In the company of an exciting programme of speakers there will be opportunities to debate the role of horticulture in the curation and conservation of plants, garden heritage and plant health issues.
-This is an excellent opportunity for professionals, students and keen amateur gardeners to network; the only prerequisite is an interest in horticulture!
+The event is part of the Royal Botanic Garden Edinburgh’s 350th anniversary celebrations and will cover the past, present and future of horticultural practice.
+In the company of an exciting programme of speakers there will be discussion on horticultural education, and presentations on the curation and conservation of living collections and plant health issues.
+This is an excellent opportunity for professionals, students and keen amateur gardeners to meet each other virtually in this challenging year; the only prerequisite is an interest in horticulture!

-We look forward to welcoming you to the Royal Botanic Garden Edinburgh in October 2020.
+We look forward to welcoming you, virtually, to the Royal Botanic Garden Edinburgh in October 2020.

 Who is it for?